 Labor & Faith: The value of human labor is echoed throughout the Bible and the Quran.
 Biblical passages ask God to “prosper the work of our hands” (Psalm 90), while the Quran refers to the morality of conducting oneself in the public square.
 The late Pope John Paul II frequently talked about the sacred nature of human labor.

-In the late 1800s, leaders in the Knights of Labor worked diligently to spread awareness of this holiday.
-Terence Vincent Powderly, leader of the Knights’ outreach, wrote on the influence of religion, “Trade-unionists, members of guilds, leagues and other organizations of workingmen embraced Christianity and proclaimed its doctrines as being especially advantageous to the welfare of the toiling poor.”
-Powderly’s preamble to the union’s Declaration of Principles quoted Scripture, and the leader himself was a devout Catholic.
-(The Huffington Post published an article on this subject.)
+In the late 1800s, leaders in the Knights of Labor worked to spread awareness of Labor Day; the influence of religion was undeniable.
+Wrote Knights of Labor Leader Terence Vincent Powderly, “Trade-unionists, members of guilds, leagues and other organizations of workingmen embraced Christianity and proclaimed its doctrines as being especially advantageous to the welfare of the toiling poor.”
+The Sunday preceding Labor Day is known as “Labor Sunday”–for the spiritual and educational facets of the labor movement.
+(Read quotes about labor and religion here.)

 At the end of the 19th century, many Americans had to work 12-hour days every day of the week to make a living.
 Child labor was at its height in mills, factories and mines, and young children earned only a portion of an adult’s wage.
 Dirty air, unsafe working conditions and low wages made labor in many cities a dangerous occupation.
 (Learn more from Time and the U.S. Department of Labor.)
 As working conditions worsened, workers came together and began forming labor unions: through unions, workers could have a voice by participating in strikes and rallies.
 Some events turned violent—such as the Haymarket Riot of 1886—but for the majority of American workers, labor unions transformed lives.
 (Wikipedia has details.)
 Through unions, Americans fought against child labor and for the eight-hour workday.